Atrain86/Triad-Documents/replit.md

-# Painting Project Management Application
+# Paint Brain - Painting Project Management Application

 ## Overview
 This is a full-stack web application for managing painting projects, offering tools for estimation, photo organization, receipt tracking, and time logging.
 Its purpose is to streamline operations for painting businesses, providing a comprehensive solution for project oversight from initial contact to invoicing.
 The application aims to enhance efficiency, improve client communication, and provide detailed financial tracking for painting professionals.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-Brand name: A-Frame Painting
-Theme preference: Dark mode by default
+Brand name: Paint Brain (previously A-Frame Painting) Theme preference: Dark mode by default
 Logo: Custom A-frame house structure with paint brush accent Logo sizing: Homepage logo should use h-14 size with -mt-2 and mb-8 spacing.
 All logos in library should maintain this same size standard to avoid visual conflicts when switching between logos.